ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 5. On successful authentication, the system logs in the user.

 #### B. Temporarily lock the user account after five unsuccessful login attempts.
-1. The MOSIP system temporarily locks the user to login in case the user gives an invalid password for login five times continuously.
+1. The MOSIP system temporarily locks the user's account in case the user gives an invalid password for login five times continuously.
 1. Upon the fifth unsuccessful attempt to login, displays an error message
-1. The temporarily lock lasts for 30 minutes (configured by an admin).
+1. The temporarily account lock lasts for 30 minutes (configured by an admin).
 1. The same error message is displayed for any subsequent login attempt within 30 minutes.
 1. After 30 minutes, the lock is released and the count of invalid login attempts is reset to zero.
 1. The same is implemented if the fingerprint, iris, face, or multifactor login fails five times.
 1. System captures and stores the transaction details for audit purpose (except PII data).

 #### C. Authenticate online/offline login of the Supervisor to the client application [**[↑]**](#table-of-content)
-If the Registration Client is offline, then system allows the supervisor to log in to the client machine only with a password-based login.
+If the Registration Client is offline, then system allows the supervisor to log in the client machine only with a password-based login.
 Whereas, if the Registration Client is online, the supervisor can log in to the client machine with all various type of login such as Password-based login, OTP based login, etc.

-When a supervisor opts to log in to the client machine the systems displays the appropriate options as per the mode of login.
+When a supervisor opts to log in the client machine, the systems displays the appropriate options as per the mode of login.

 * If the mode of login is username and password, displays the password-based login.
 * If the mode of login is username and OTP, display the OTP based login